Quick page jumps:

 The next Garrett book Faded Steel Heat, saw something of a return to the Garrett of old, so we may hope that its predecessor was just one of those things.
 But there was, in that book, a certain sense of things running down a bit, of loose ends being not so much tidied up as cut off.

-The final (to mid-2008) two Garrett books, Whispering Nickel Idols and Cruel Zinc Melodies, are adequate Garrett, worth reading, but one gets the feeling, especially in the last, that Cook is again milking the cash cow; it also begins to sound like a wrap-up (Garrett and some of the supporting characters are taking a closer look at their ongoing lives).
+The next two Garrett books, Whispering Nickel Idols and Cruel Zinc Melodies, are adequate Garrett, worth reading, but one gets the feeling, especially in that last, that Cook is again milking the cash cow; it also begins to sound like a lead-in to a series wrap-up (Garrett and some of the supporting characters are taking a closer look at their ongoing lives).

-Finally, I should mention that in this series, as in most of Cook's others, there is a running "background situation" about which we learn a little more with every book--except that in that last book, number 9, it seems to have more or less dissipated.
-We expected something bigger and more from it and I wonder if that is all there will be to it.
+Finally, I should mention that in this series, as in most of Cook’s others, there is a running “background situation” about which we learn a little more with every book—except that in that last few books it just sort of fizzles out.
+We expected something bigger and more from it, but it looks as if it had just gotten to be something more than Cook could really bring himself to deal with as its apparent size suggested it needed (it might have taken another book or two to resolve more fully).

 Lest one think Cook so much a fantasist that he could not do straight science fiction, there is The Dragon Never Sleeps in opposition.
 It too is a novel of soldiers and soldiering, but has the curious twist that both of the major forces are, in their way “good guys” (and in other ways, arguably both “bad guys”).
 Cook delivers a well-wrought action tale that nonetheless keeps us engaged with sympathetic characters while avoiding the typical cliches of "big empire in space" action tales.